-- Winooski Natural Resources Conservation District.
+Winooski Natural Resources Conservation District.
 The Vermont Rain Garden Manual "Gardening to Absorb the Storm".
+2009

-2009 - Wisconsin Department of Natural Resources.
-Rain Gardens: A How-to Manual for Homeowners.
-2003. - Figures adapted from Wisconsin Department of Natural Resources.
+Wisconsin Department of Natural Resources.
+Rain Gardens: A Guide for Homeowners and Landscapers.
+2018.

+Figures adapted from Wisconsin Department of Natural Resources.
 Rain Gardens: A How-to Manual for Homeowners.
 2003.